Disney PhotoPass and Memory Maker Explained

 Purchasing Disney World PhotoPass Photos

 The PhotoPass page is easily accessible through Disney World My Disney Experience.
 Click through the necessary pages, and you’ll be taken to a gallery of all your linked photos.
-If you need to link a PhotoPass card to the account, there’s also a handy option at the top for that (use the arrows to navigate the below two photos):
+If you need to link a PhotoPass card to the account, there’s also a handy option at the top for that:

-From there your options are mostly like any other photo download site (although most of those those seem to have shuttered sometime before 2010).
+From there your options are mostly like any other photo download site.
 You’ll be able to order photo prints and novelty items like mugs or ornaments.

 Annual Passes and PhotoPass